 All Keenetic devices equipped with a USB port have the 'Media Server' component, except the KN-1210 model (available in selected markets and designed for 4G/3G USB modems connection only).

 NOTE: Important!
-For the stable Media Server operation, you need to connect a disk partition with an automatically mounted SWAP partition as a swap file area.
+You need to connect a disk partition with an automatically mounted SWAP partition as a swap file area for the stable Media Server operation.

 To enable the built-in media server, you must first install the 'Media Server' system component on your router.
 You can do it on the 'General system settings' page in the 'Component options' section by clicking on the 'Component options.'